ValentinKraft/UE4_SortingComputeShader/README.md

 __Installation__

-Works for UE4.21 (in master branch).
+Tested on UE4.21 (in master branch).
+Should also work for newer versions of the engine as well.
 For installation, copy both folder to your Engine/Plugins/Runtime folder.

 __Usage__